 Quitline (13 7848) is a confidential, evidence-based telephone counselling service.
-The SA Quitline operates Monday to Friday, 8am to 8pm.
+The SA Quitline operates Monday to Friday, 8am to 8pm ACST.

-Aboriginal Quitline is also available to support Aboriginal and Torres Strait Islander people who smoke.
+Aboriginal Quitline is also available to support Aboriginal and Torres Strait Islander people who smoke and/or vape.

 Quitline is tailored to meet the needs of priority populations, including people living with a mental illness, youth and pregnant women.

 People who have a hearing or speech impairment can call via the National Relay Service.
 The option of an interpreter is also available for people who speak a language other than English.

 Call 13 7848 Mon - Fri 8am-8pm

 Message us on Facebook Messenger @quitvic or WhatsApp 61 385 832 920

 Complete a ‘request a call back’ form online

 Health professionals can complete an online referral form